Visiting Miami and a South Beach food tour (walking tour, delicious foods and drinks)

 We pass by the previous home of Gianni Versace, a famous international fashion designer who lived here at his fabulous villa.
 The home was eventually turned into a luxury boutique hotel that you can book or have a delicious meal out on the veranda overlooking the stunning swimming pool area.

 Gorgeous interior to Larios restaurant

-Sofrito meat sauce and taro chips at Larios on South Beach
+A tasting with Sofrito meat sauce and taro chips at Larios on South Beach